WV online gambling sites

 In early August, the West Virginia Lottery Commission posted official sports regulations.
 Days later, it granted its first official sports betting licenses.

 Penn National got the first sports betting license in the state.
 The company operates Hollywood Casino at Charles Town Races.
 Penn was first to market in the state.
-The casino began taking bets on Aug.
-30.
+The casino began taking bets in August 2018.